 Having access to information is a currency of power and hackers possess powerful skills in our digital age.

-Keren Elazari, Cyber Security Industry Analyst for Gigaom Research, argues the need for hackers in today’s tech savvy culture in her TED video, “Hackers: the Internet’s Immune System.”
+Keren Elazari, Cyber Security Industry Analyst for Gigaom, argues the need for hackers in today’s tech savvy culture in her TED video, “Hackers: the Internet’s Immune System.”
 Keren points to them as an exceptional force for change and a chance for innovation.

 Khalil Shreateh, a computer programmer and hacker in the West Bank, identified a serious privacy flaw on Facebook.
 He hacked into Mark Zuckerberg’s Facebook account to personally tell him about the problem.